Torlus/Torlus.github.io/yun/index.md

 # Au boulot

 Hop c'est parti.
 La team cogite, ça think-tanke.
 Tofu or not tofu, that is the question.
+Avec un doigt de pensée coréenne.

 ![Team](team.jpg)